Table of Contents

 In other words, efficiency improves when systems and teams work together instead of apart.

 For many organizations, this conversation starts with Marketo and Salesforce.
 Both are widely used, but without integration, they leave gaps in lead management, sales visibility, and performance tracking.
+The catch is that connecting them is a complex, expensive process that many teams underestimate.

 This blog breaks down what Marketo Salesforce integration is, how to set it up, what challenges to expect, and the alternatives if the complexity isn’t worth it.